sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/solar-system/README.md

 ## 11-year Solar Cycle

 The Sun has an 11-year cycle, during which it oscillates between solar maximum and minimum, and also goes through a pole flip.
 Over a period of 22 years, the Sun would go through two cycles, each with opposite magnetic polarities.
 [1]

+When combined with the Gleissberg cycle, you would see the Sun transitioning from local solar maximum and minimum in between its transitions to the "global" solar maximum and minimum defined by the Gleissberg cycle.

 ## Citations